 However, the dream ended almost as quickly as it began when the Silver Purchase Act of 1890 pushed down silver prices, and by 1900 Calico was abandoned entirely!
 It has remained so ever since despite several attempts to rejuvenate the place.

 However, just because the living have abandoned Calico, that doesn’t mean that it is uninhabited!
 Over the years, Calico Ghost Town has built up a reputation as one of the most haunted places in California, if not the entire United States.

 Most settlements of this nature have gradually fallen into disrepair and crumbled away over the years.
-However, Calico has been one of the lucky ones and the town has been given a new lease of life.
+However, Calico has been one of the lucky ones, and the town has been given a new lease of life.

-He had originally set up a faux ghost town at Knott’s Berry Farm by relocating a number of abandoned buildings from Old West towns, but he was not content and decided to buy the real thing in the form of Calico.
+He had initially set up a faux ghost town at Knott’s Berry Farm by relocating several abandoned buildings from Old West towns, but he was not content and decided to buy the real thing in the form of Calico.

 Calico Ghost Town’s Top 3 Hauntings

 Amid the claims of paranormal activity, three main entities have been identified as residing in Calico Ghost Town.
 These are the ones that visitors should be on the lookout for.
 Let’s get to know them a little better.

 1. Lucy Lane

 One of the most commonly spotted entities haunting Calico Ghost Town is said to be a woman by the name of Lucy Lane.
 History suggests that Lucy ran Calico’s General Store alongside her husband, John Robert Lane.

 Like so many residents, the Lanes moved away from Calico when the town began rapidly depopulating.